jeqo/ak-docs/content/operations.md

 There are a number of additional \"describe\" options that can be used to provide more detailed information about a consumer group:

--   \--members: This option provides the list of all active members in the consumer group.
+-   `--members`: This option provides the list of all active members in the consumer group.

-    ``` line-numbers
+    ```shell line-numbers
         > bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group my-group --members

           CONSUMER-ID                                    HOST            CLIENT-ID       #PARTITIONS
           consumer1-3fc8d6f1-581a-4472-bdf3-3515b4aee8c1 /127.0.0.1      consumer1       2